YoctoMonkey/YoctoMonkey/README.md

 I like programming in rust 🦀, drinking tea ☕, and declarative package management (nix!) ❄️.
 I really enjoy computer systems, and optimization problems.

+I don't post on social media very often, but if you would like to keep up with me, then [🦣 Mastodon](https://mstdn.social/@korbexmachina) is the place to be!

 ---

 [![GitHub Streak](https://streak-stats.demolab.com?user=korbexmachina&theme=catppuccin-mocha&hide_border=true)](https://git.io/streak-stats)